mistermicheels/learning-notes/processes-techniques/Team-decision-making.md

 -   Give people the time and space to properly prepare themselves for the meeting by doing the necessary reading, analysis, research, experimentation, ...
 -   It can be useful to give people a shared space to document their findings, which helps prevent duplicate work and can also trigger some asynchronous discussion
     -   Asynchronous discussion makes sense for a few well thought out messages.
 If the conversation requires a lot of back-and-forth, synchronous discussion probably works better.
+    -   Writing things down has some benefits of its own, see also [Why does writing matter in remote work?](http://www.timcasasola.com/blog/writing)
 -   Once the meeting starts, you can use the earlier asynchronous work to make optimal use of the higher communication bandwidth that meetings provide